Nationals vs. Giants Player Props Betting Odds

 Garcia Stats

-- Garcia has 31 hits with five doubles, a triple, three home runs, eight walks and 16 RBI.
-He's also stolen one base.
+- Garcia has five doubles, a triple, three home runs, eight walks and 16 RBI (32 total hits).
+He has swiped one base.

-- Garcia has recorded a base hit in four straight games.
-In his last five games he is batting .476 with two doubles, a home run, a walk and two RBI.
+- Garcia hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .478 with two doubles, a home run, a walk and two RBI.

 Garcia Recent Games